crinard/ahrs_project/README.md

 - BNO085 (was good in a stationary enviroment, but terrible in an airplane.
 If I had to guess, it may have to do with the sensor fusion/parameter tuning already done to make this work better in a stationary enviroment)
 - [Suggested by prof](https://www.robotshop.com/en/imu-10-dof-16g-3-axis-accelerometer-2000--s-gyromagnetometerbarometer.html) (This is incoming, could work well?)
 - Not an IMU, but have this [GPS module](https://www.mouser.com/ProductDetail/SparkFun/GPS-15210?qs=Zz7%252BYVVL6bGf8coET7CrKg%3D%3D&mgh=1&gclid=Cj0KCQiA09eQBhCxARIsAAYRiymHeGObdLgaFf2PjmO-72c4x0_OGKZRrCLYyoYAehXbmmKjb3oBswoaAshFEALw_wcB) to play with.
+- Good idea could be to run test with velcro'd mounting (although the tape from initial test was probably pretty good)
 ### Setup:
 Meant to be compiled and used with Arduino IDE, with the Adafruit ESP32 Feather packages.
 ESP32 + IMU to integrate backup AHRS with ForeFlight.
 Pretty simple Arduino setup.
 On ForeFlight functionality, this could use some tests and I can hook you up.